SupplyWolf

 Core Systems Still Anchor the Industry

 Systems of record still hold the operating stack together.
+TMS, WMS, ERP, and YMS remain the load-bearing layer that every newer tool ultimately has to plug into.

 SupplyWolf categories